drgyl/books/README.md

         Attributes:

-            - http.method: The HTTP method (GET, POST).
+            - http.method: The HTTP method (GET or POST).

             - http.route: The requested route.